Simple design of an application:

 Depending on whether the acknowledgements are done after or before the processing, this results in at-least-once or at-most-once processing.

-In our case, this should not be a problem since the processing may be made idempotent by first querying the index to check for already indexed documents, or the indexing could just be executed again since it can also be considered idempotent already.
+Choosing at-least-once to make sure that no documents remain non-indexed, repeated processing of indexing messages can occur.
+In this case, that should not be a problem since the processing may be made idempotent by first querying the index to check for already indexed documents, or the indexing could just be executed again since it is idempotent already.

 CDC with Debezium and the transactional-outbox pattern